“Radio-Rhizome Pipeline3,”

-Soundscape, Performance Art and Experimental Sound Installation, Utilizing radio transmitting systems in both digital and physical format to create large scale soundscapes in acers of land.
+Soundscape, Performance Art and Experimental Sound Installation, utilizing radio transmitting systems in both digital and physical formats to create large-scale soundscapes in acres of land.
 This iteration of RadioRhizome is located in Honor The Earth Camp.
-This camp utilizes Cultural, Direct and Legal Actions to oppose the passing of Enbridge Pipeline 3 through Anishinaabe’s treaty lands and Mississippi Headwaters.
-This location is close to Palisade MN.
+This camp utilizes cultural, direct, and legal actions to oppose the passage of the Enbridge Pipeline 3 through the Anishinaabe’s treaty lands and the Mississippi Headwaters.
+This location is close to Palisade, MN.
+Collaboration with Nooshin Hakim.

-RadioRhizome works on creating a artistic platform through immersive sound experiments to facilitate contemplation, healing and self reflection for the visitors, water protectors and general public who pass through these lands.
+RadioRhizome creates an artistic platform through immersive sound experiments to facilitate contemplation, healing, and self-reflection for visitors, water protectors, and the general public who pass through these lands.

-We have designated a separate website for online streaming of the content on this topic on a verity of subjects.
+We have designated a separate website for online streaming of content related to this topic, covering a variety of subjects.

 You can listen to these pieces on RadioRhizome.org